badetitou/badetitou.github.io/projects/VSCode-Pharo/_posts/2021-03-03-VSCode-Developer.md

 }
 ```

-The content consists of the jsonrpc protocol version, an idea used to identify the request, the method called, and the params for the methods.
+The content consists of the JSON-RPC protocol version, an idea used to identify the request, the method called, and the params for the methods.
 Handling the request, and dispatching to the correct method in the server is made by incredible [JRPC implementation of Julien](https://github.com/juliendelplanque/JRPC).

 ### Handling request